peteroupc/peteroupc.github.io/random.md

 5. Is the resource an identifier identifies available to anyone who knows that identifier (even without being logged in or authorized in some way)?
 6. Do identifiers have to be memorable?

+Some applications may also care about "unique random" values.
+Generally, however, values that are both _unique_ and _random_ are impossible.
+Thus, applications that want "unique random" values have to either settle for numbers that merely "look random"; or check for or tolerate possible duplicates; or pair random numbers with unique ones.

-Examples of unique integers include sequentially-assigned integers as well as the primary key of a database table.
-If the application requires a unique integer to "look random", it can apply any of the following operations to that integer:
+If the application can settle for "random-looking" unique integers, it can produce a unique N-bit integer and apply any of the following to that integer:

 1. A function that maps N-bit integers to N-bit integers in a reversible way (also called a _mixing function_ with reversible operations; see "[**Hash functions**](https://papa.bretmulvey.com/post/124027987928)" by B. Mulvey).
-2. A "full-period" linear PRNG that cycles through all N-bit integers exactly once<sup>[**(38)**](#Note38)</sup>.
+This includes using the unique integer as the seed for a "full-period" linear PRNG that cycles through all N-bit integers exactly once<sup>[**(38)**](#Note38)</sup>.
-3. If unique integers 0 or greater, but less than K, are desired, choose an N-bit function described in (1) or (2), where N is the number of bits needed to store the number K-minus-1, and discard all outputs that are K or greater.
+2. If unique integers 0 or greater, but less than K, are desired, choose an N-bit function described earlier, where N is the number of bits needed to store the number K-minus-1, and discard all outputs that are K or greater.

 An application that generates unique identifiers should do so as follows:

-- If the application can answer yes to 1 or 2 above:
+- If the application can answer yes to question 1 or 2 above:
-   - And yes to 5: Generate a 128-bit-long or longer random integer using a cryptographic RNG.
+   - And yes to question 5: Generate a 128-bit-long or longer random integer using a cryptographic RNG.
-   - And no to 5: Generate a 32-bit-long or longer random integer using a cryptographic RNG.
+   - And no to question 5: Generate a 32-bit-long or longer random integer using a cryptographic RNG.
 - Otherwise:
+   - If identifiers don't have to be hard to guess: Use a unique integer (either one that's naturally unique, or a random number that was checked for uniqueness).
-   - If identifiers have to be hard to guess: Use a unique integer which is followed by a random integer generated using a cryptographic RNG (the random integer's length depends on the answer to 5, as above).
+   - If they do have to be hard to guess: Use a unique integer which is followed by a random integer generated using a cryptographic RNG (the random integer's length depends on the answer to question 5, as above).
-   - Otherwise: Use a unique integer.
-(Note that generally, random numbers alone can't ensure uniqueness.)

 <a id=Verifiable_Random_Numbers></a>
 ### Verifiable Random Numbers